SanaChinaliyeva/redgadget.github.io/_posts/2014-10-09-How-to-make-your-Moto-G-fly.md

 ##Step 1 : Take deep breaths!
-Yes you are rooting your Moto G.Your warranty will be void.
+Yes you are rooting your Moto G. Your warranty will be void.
 Your phone coud be months old and you are afraid to do any stupid thing on it.
 Take deep breaths.
 Don't worry if you brick your phone, you can always unbrick it.

 ##Step 2 : Root your Moto G
 Yes root it.
 So what are the things you need to do that.